abiodunjames/DiseaseFinderApp/readme.md

 ### Description
-This repository contains the source code of the mobile app we built for this hackathon.
-If you're looking for the backend source code written using Pytorch, please [go here](https://github.com/OElesin/disease-finder-api).
+This repository contains source code for mobile app we built for this hackathon.
+If you're looking for the backend source code, please [go here](https://github.com/OElesin/disease-finder-api).

 ### Built With
 - **Infrastructure**: [Amazon Web Services SageMaker](https://aws.amazon.com/sagemaker/)